NFTREASURE-Community/nftreasure-community/content/strategies/the-artist.md

 - **Level up** keys to earn up to 40% commission on sales of owned NFTs, because the higher the level, the more treasure.
 - **Sell** NFTs when required, because sometimes you have to let go of your precious creations to make room for more.

 **_Dark horse:_** An Artist that pairs up with a Marketer to drive sales.
 The ultimate dynamic duo, like Batman and Robin, or peanut butter and jelly.
-Together, they'll conquer the NFTreasure world and make a name for themselves in the digital art scene.
+Together, they'll conquer the NFTREASURE world and make a name for themselves in the digital art scene.

 {{< image position="center" alt="Designer" caption="" command="Resize"  title="Designer" webp="true" src="img/nftreasure/designer.png" height="400" width="200" >}}